TheLocehiliosan/yadm/yadm.md

        yadm.cipher
               Configure which encryption system is used by the encrypt/decrypt commands.
 Valid options are "gpg" and "openssl".
 The default is "gpg".
-Detailed information can be found in the section ENCRYP- TION.
+Detailed information can be found in the section ENCRYP‐ TION.

        yadm.git-program
               Specify  an  alternate  program to use instead of "git".
-By default, the first "git" found in $PATH is used.
+By de‐ fault, the first "git" found in $PATH is used.

        yadm.gpg-perms
               Disable the permission changes to $HOME/.gnupg/*.
 This  feature is enabled by default.

        yadm.gpg-program
               Specify  an  alternate  program to use instead of "gpg".
-By default, the first "gpg" found in $PATH is used.
+By de‐ fault, the first "gpg" found in $PATH is used.

        yadm.gpg-recipient
               Asymmetrically encrypt files with a gpg public/private key pair.